mdaneshjoo/psql-rand-unique-number/README.md

 # psql-rand-unique-number
-generate a random number and save it  when a row insert or update
+generate a unique and random number and save it  when a row insert or update

 # Order Of Runing SQL query's